-To remove a spare wheel from the carrier either on the rear of the car or in the fenders, first remove the hub cap, then unlock the lock and take it out, using the key as a handle.
+To remove a spare wheel from the carrier either on the rear of the car or in the fenders, first remove the hub cap by removing the knurled nuts from the hub cap studs, shown in Fig. 33, which can be reached from the body side of the wheel; then unlock the lock and take it out, using the key as a handle.
 It may be necessary to hold the lock while turning the key.
-Unscrew the clamping nut underneath the lock.
-On cars with the wheel carrier in the rear, the wheel may then be lifted off.
-On cars down until the wheel is held solidly in place.
+Unscrew the clamping moving and installing tires on the wheels are given on page 59, Chapter VI.